Digital insurance marketing helps for insurance agencies and producers

 Yes, we know Millennials prefer to shop online.
 So do the rest of us who aren’t Millennials.
 That makes it crucial for your website to include optimized forms that are as easy and user-friendly as possible.
 Remember your brand messaging we talked about last month?
 If fast service is one of your key takeaways, then you need to be fast online.

-Quoted in a PropertyCasualty360 article, Jim Kaiser, vice president of DataMentors, explained that these optimized forms must be easy-to use, and in order for that to happen, a real-time service is needed to verify and even correct data as its entered; otherwise the process can easily stall.
+An older PropertyCasualty360 article says these optimized forms must be easy-to use, and in order for that to happen, a real-time service is needed to verify and even correct data as its entered; otherwise the process can easily stall.
 He goes on to say,

 A verification process can correct information provided through web forms, customer relationship management software or order-entry systems.
 If the wrong email address or phone when a lead is received, real-time verification software will correct the information before it is entered into a database for follow-up.
 Or with only a phone number, e-mail address or address, real-time services can be used on forms to identify if the contact is a current customer or a prospect.